 In 1996, the results of the DNA testing conclusively established the innocence of the Ford Heights Four and corroborated the confessions, and Paula Gray again recanted her testimony against the defendants.
 Charges against the four defendants were dismissed in July 1996.

-In 1999, Cook County settled lawsuits filed by the innocent men — known as the “Ford Heights Four” — for $36 million, the largest civil rights payment in U.S. history.
+In 1999, Cook County settled lawsuits filed by the innocent men — known as the “Ford Heights Four” — for $36 million, at the time the largest civil rights payment in U.S. history.
 Jimerson’s share of the settlement was $8.8 million.
 In 2008, Gray’s suit against Cook County also settled for an additional $4 million.

 — Center on Wrongful Convictions